A fall semester house course exploring (inter)religious diversity

 Is there a "syllabus?"
 Where can I learn more about dates and what I'm committing to?

-A syllabus and schedule for 2019-2020 will be made available soon.
-If you'd like to be sent a copy when it is complete, email Jeff Nelson at email@example.com.
+If you'd like to be sent a copy of next year's syllabus when it is complete, email Kathryn Lester-Bacon at email@example.com.

 Unsplash (Mert Byserk, kychan, Syd Wachs, Faustin Tuyambaze, Peter Hershey, Andre Hunter, Brijesh Nirmal, Daniel Berka), "Mosaic" Jessie Stellini, "Interfaith Peace Bridge" Rinchin Dolma, "VIA Chapel Climb" John Hare-Grogg, "Potato Drop" and "Habitat Build" Christy Lohr Sapp.